seanbutler/www.seanbutler.net/_posts/2021-09-20-entity-component-system-benchmark-experiment.md

  2 more dynamic loads with the creation and removal of components along with some additional operations

 We forked and customised an existing benchmark system for gathering test results from code made in a range of programming languages that then compiling them into visualised graphs.
 The majority of the actual coding was done by my student [Cirtoyt](https://github.com/Cirtoyt) a graduate of UWE Games Tech.
+Thanks Conrad!

 # Results